Decay of discrete state resonantly coupled to a continuum of finite width: Decay

-and integration in Eq. (\ref{int}) is along any infinite straight line parallel to real axis in the upper half plane of the complex $\omega$ plane.
-Notice that if, in addition, we define $g(t)=0$ for $t<0$, then $g(t)$ is just the (single particle in an empty band) GF in time representation, and $g(\omega)$ is the same GF in frequency representation.
-The quantity $\Sigma(\omega)$ in the GF formalism is called self-energy (or mass operator).
+The integration in Eq. (\ref{int}) is along any infinite straight line parallel to real axis in the upper half plane of the complex $\omega$ plane.
+Notice that $g(\omega)$ is the GF in frequency representation.
+The quantity $\Sigma(\omega)$ is self-energy (or mass operator).

 For tunneling into continuum, the sum in Eq. (\ref{sigma}) should be considered as an integral, and Eq. (\ref{sigma}) takes the form

 where